 One of the seating areas of Luna’s Castle

 An honourable and brief mention has to go to Euan who we met at the hostel.
 He was a 30-year-old Australian guy who was lovely and very spiritual.
 That might have something to do with why he shall now forever be immortalised in this blog as Spiritual Euan.
 He was writing a book on some self-actualisation and personal journey stuff and he’d lived in a French monastery for a few months because his brother had become a monk.
-Yes, spiritual Euan got one-upped on the spirituality front by his own brother.
-It’s a savage world of mediation, self-reflection and deeper understanding of the forces of the universe that drive these men to be the most spiritual they can possibly be.
-Euan told us that you can meditate in any way that suits you and that he surfs to meditate which was one of the most Australian things he could have said at that very moment.
+Yes, Spiritual Euan got one-upped on the spirituality front by his own brother.
+It’s a savage world of mediation, self-reflection and striving to understand the deeper forces of the universe that drive these men to be the most spiritual they can possibly be.
+He told us that you can meditate in any way that suits you and that he surfs to meditate, which was one of the most Australian things he could have said at that very moment.

 The Old Quarter

 Casco Viejo in Panama City is filled with old colonial buildings built in the 1600s and is the home of the first institutions and buildings of the city.
-As well as all this interesting old stuff, it is also a hub of amazing restaurants, cafes and packed clubs.
+As well as all this interesting old stuff, it was also a hub of amazing restaurants, cafes and packed clubs.
 We had to decide how to spend our well saved money from the rest of the trip and it all boiled down to either food or clubbing.
-While at first it was a real dilemma, we did end up eating some of the best food of the entire trip in this area so you may be able to guess which option we chose.
-Food always wins out.
+While at first it was a real dilemma, food always wins out and thank God it did.

 Old streets of Panama City